Ewan McGregor Defends Being Cast As A Famous Queer Fashion Designer In Netflix's Halston

 Do we buy the justification?
 Eh.
 As discourse about meaningful representation and recognition within Hollywood continues, one can't help but think that there's possibly some less known or underrated gay actor out there who could have brought a different level of nuance and truth to the forthcoming Netflix project.
 After all, we don't have nearly enough queer representation on screen these days.
 But in the Ryan Murphy Cinematic Universe, what Murphy says goes.
 So Ewan McGregor it is.

-Halston will be available for streaming on May 14, only on Netflix.
+Halston will be available for streaming on May 14, only on Netflix Canada.